xunker/peter-pan/README.md

 It was written to make it easier to get text on the Dream Cheeky LED sign, but it'll work for any thing that that accepts a formatted text string as input.

-The dream-cheeky-led gem (https://github.com/Aupajo/dream-cheeky-led) is not a dependency, but it can be used in conjunction with this gem to get scrolling text and graphics on your Dream Cheeky LED sign.
+The dream-cheeky-led gem (https://github.com/Aupajo/dream-cheeky-led) is not a runtime dependency, but it can be used in conjunction with this gem to get scrolling text and graphics on your Dream Cheeky LED sign.
+It is a development dependency in order to make `examples/dream_cheeky.rb` work.

 This gem uses the "transpo" font from Lewis Clayton's dcled_ruby project (https://github.com/Lewis-Clayton/dcled_ruby).